 Simon is a director on the board of Monarchy New Zealand, a nationwide constitutional lobby group, and is a frequent media commentator on constitutional and monarchical issues in New Zealand.
 He has been active within the National Party for many years, holding numerous offices, and was a list candidate in 2008.

 Simon is committed to working hard for the people of Tamaki, ensuring that their views are represented in Parliament.
-He is Chair of the Health Select Committee and a member of the Commerce Select Committee.
 He attends hundreds of meetings and events each year throughout the electorate and works closely with constituents to resolve problems they are facing.